GDSC-EPITA/gdsc-docker-epita/step2-Basic/Readme.md

 docker run ubuntu ls -a
 ```

 Now try running a Ubuntu container in interactive mode with the `bash` command.
 You should use the correct option so that your container is deleted when closed.
-Try some shell commands that you learned last year.
+Try some shell commands that you learned.
 To quit the interactive mode, you can just use `ctrl+d`.

 You can check the [documentation](https://docs.docker.com/engine/reference/commandline/exec/) of the `docker exec` command.